 Spanish potato and chorizo soup is proof that a simple, weeknight dinner can be packed FULL of flavor!
-Spicy chorizo, tender potatoes, just a little bit of bacon (yeah I went there), and plenty of paprika all come together to make a hearty meal perfect for a rainy summer’s evening or a cold winter’s night.
+Spicy sausage, tender potatoes, just a little bit of bacon (yeah I went there), and plenty of paprika all come together to make a hearty meal perfect for a rainy summer’s evening or a cold winter’s night.

 Right now I’m all about summer foods and fresh produce and so many salads!
 But what to do when the weather is cool and rainy and all you want is a bowl of soup?
 Like today right now as I look out my window.